joemoose/dungeoneers.d20/docs/spells.md

 1. Declare how much anima you’ll use when casting the spell, up to the maximum number remaining in the tablet.

-2. Roll as many **d6** equal to the number of animae used.
+2. Roll as many **d6** equal to the number of anima used.
 Mark off one anima from the tablet for each **1 or 2** rolled.

 3. The spell produces an effect that varies depending on the number of dice rolled and the sum of the dice.
 See the following “Spell List” for the effects.

 ## Recharging a Spell

-Once all three animae in a tablet are depleted, its spell can no longer be cast.
+Once all three anima in a tablet are depleted, its spell can no longer be cast.
 Each tablet, however, has a recharge condition.
-Fulfilling this condition rekindles the spirit within the tablet and restores three animae.
+Fulfilling this condition rekindles the spirit within the tablet and restores three anima.

 ## Miscasting a Spell